Question

-You need to install the version lock DNF or Yum plugin to manage version locks.
+You need to install the versionlock DNF or Yum plugin to manage version locks.

-To install the version lock plugin, run the below command for your operating system:
+To install the versionlock plugin, run the below command for your operating system:

-yum install yum-versionlock
+# yum install yum-versionlock

-yum install https://vault.centos.org/7.9.2009/os/x86_64/Packages/yum-plugin-versionlock-1.1.31-54.el7_8.noarch.rpm
+# yum install https://vault.centos.org/7.9.2009/os/x86_64/Packages/yum-plugin-versionlock-1.1.31-54.el7_8.noarch.rpm

-yum install yum-plugin-versionlock
+# yum install yum-plugin-versionlock

-dnf install python3-dnf-plugin-versionlock
+# dnf install python3-dnf-plugin-versionlock

-Once the version locking plugin for your operating system is installed, we can now version packages to keep them on the installed version.
+Once the version locking plugin for your operating system is installed, you can lock packages to keep them on the installed version.
+You can lock the package by running the following command:

-This will allow time for an update to be released and the package unlocked to allow for updates to be applied.
-At jobs need to be added again after reboots.
+Once the package is version locked, we would then recommend running the following command.
+This will set the package to automatically unlock after 30 days.
+This will allow time for an update to be released and for the package to be unlocked, enabling updates to be applied.
+The at jobs need to be added again after server reboots.

-echo "yum versionlock delete <PACKAGENAME>" | at now + 30 days
+# echo "yum versionlock delete <PACKAGENAME>" | at now + 30 days

 You can view what packages are currently under a version lock with the following command:

-yum versionlock list
+# yum versionlock list

 For instructions on removing a version lock manually, please see our article on this here: